Hyster-Yale Earnings Call Transcripts

 -

-Bookings rebounded sharply in Q4 and early 2026, led by North America, despite ongoing tariff and margin pressures.
-Cost-saving initiatives and new product launches position the company for improved performance and normalized margins in the second half of 2026.
+Bookings rebounded sharply in Q4 2025, led by North America, but revenue and profit were pressured by tariffs and a shift to lower-margin products.
+Cost-saving initiatives and new product launches position the company for margin recovery and growth as demand improves in 2026.

 -